 Are you a helicopter parent?
-See the research on how you may be giving your kids anxiety, depression and diminishing their self-directedness.
+Research shows you may be giving your kids anxiety, depression and diminishing their self-directedness.

 Helicopter Parents and Anxiety

 Overprotective moms associated with higher level of anxiety

 Care and overprotection appear to reflect the principal dimensions underlying parental behaviours and attitudes.
 In previous studies of neurotically depressed patients and of a non-clinical group, subjects who scored their parents as lacking in care and/or overprotective had the greater depressive experience.
 The present study of another non-clinical group (289 psychology students) replicated those findings in regard to trait depression levels.
 In addition, associations between those parental dimensions and trait anxiety scores were demonstrated.
 Multiple regression analyses established that 9–10% of the variance in mood scores was accounted for by scores on those parental dimensions.
 Low maternal care scores predicted higher levels of both anxiety and depression, while high maternal overprotection scores predicted higher levels of anxiety but not levels of depression.
 Maternal influences were clearly of greater relevance than paternal influences.

 Kids with social anxiety more likely to have controlling dads

 This study examined associations among perceived and actual father behavior and child social anxiety.
 Forty-eight children (22 high socially anxious, 26 low socially anxious) completed self-report measures of social anxiety, general anxiety, and depression.
 Children also completed a measure of perceived parental style and subsequently collaborated with their fathers on a challenging task (origami).
 After controlling for general anxiety and depression, fathers of high socially anxious children exhibited more controlling behavior during the origami task; high and low socially anxious children, however, did not differ behaviorally from one another.